parris/iz/README.md

 Change Log
 ====

-Next: Validator mixins, add source map, and refactor Iz class a bit.
+Next: Refactor Iz class a bit.

 Experimental: Client side include method system.
 Let me know what you think about it.

 Note: I am creating an integration for backbone in another repo.

 0.2.0